-Insight 2: Don't ignore shortfall risk when it comes to nonretirement goals
+Insight 2: Don't ignore shortfall risk when it comes to nonretirement goals.

-VLCM can be used to solve for nonretirement goals such as education savings or buying a house.
+The VLCM can be used to solve for nonretirement goals such as education savings or buying a house.
 As shown in Figure 7, it can solve for the optimal glide path based on a different consumption horizon (one as opposed to four years).
-Both paths are optimal from a utility standpoint, assuming an investor contributes \$1,000 each year and will get distributions past year 18.
-The blue bars show the dollar amount of consumption during the distribution period.
+Both glide paths are optimal from a utility standpoint, assuming an investor contributes \$1,000 each year and will get distributions past Year 18.
+The gray bars show the dollar amount of consumption during the distribution period.

 A common belief in the financial planning industry is that glide paths for nonretirement goals should "land" at very low or even zero equity levels.
-The intuition behind this often-followed rule of thumb is that there is no need to take on market risk close to the end of the investment horizon.
-For instance, if an investor is saving to buy a house in ten years, the recommendation would be to have the glide path fully de-risked by year 9 to avoid the risk that a large negative market performance in the last year could unexpectedly erode portfolio wealth at the last minute.
+The intuition behind this rule of thumb is that it is ill-advised to take on market risk close to the end of the investment horizon.
+For instance, if an investor is saving to buy a house in 10 years, the recommendation would be to have the glide path fully derisked by Year 9 to avoid the risk that a large negative market performance in the last year could unexpectedly erode portfolio wealth at the last minute.